 You may become concerned with the contents of your child’s diaper, especially if things seem a bit abnormal.
-Loose stools are a fairly common problem in children and are usually not something that you should worry about.
+Children with loose stools is a fairly common problem and are usually not something that you should worry about.
 Still, you should know the causes, how to treat the problem and when to call a doctor.

 Loose Stools versus Diarrhea

-There is a subtle difference between loose stools and diarrhea.
+There is a subtle difference between children with loose stools and diarrhea.
 Diarrhea should be almost pure liquid, while loose stools are solid, but don’t hold shape.
-Diarrhea is a more serious illness, which may dehydrate your child, but you should still take note if your child has loose stools.
+Diarrhea is a more serious illness, which may dehydrate your child, but you should still take note of a child with loose stools.

 When to Call Your Child’s Doctor

 Some children just naturally have looser stools than others.
 If loose stools are a big change for your child, you can take a “wait it out” approach if your child seems to be acting normal otherwise.
 If she has a fever or is acting sick, however, you can call her doctor.
 You should also call your doctor if you notice blood in the stools, which could be a sign of a serious infection.

 Loose stools can be a result of a virus or bacteria in the intestine.
 Often, though, they come from the types of foods that your child recently ate.
 Fruits and fruit juices in particular can cause loose stools, as can greasy or fried foods.
 Your child may also have loose stools if she has irritable bowel syndrome.